 Allergies?
 Maybe your Pillow is to Blame

 If April showers bring May flowers, what do May flowers bring?
 Unfortunately for many, the answer to this children’s rhyme is no laughing matter: severe allergies.
-May is National Asthma & Allergy Awareness month, as it’s a peak season for allergy and asthma sufferers.
-According to the Asthma and Allergy Foundation of America, asthma affects approximately 25.9 million Americans, and more than 50 million Americans suffer from allergies and almost 60% of individuals with nasal allergies reported difficulty sleeping due to their allergy symptoms.
+According to the Asthma and Allergy Foundation, more than 50 million Americans suffer from allergies and almost 60% of individuals with nasal allergies reported difficulty sleeping due to their allergy symptoms.
 There are many common allergens that can lurk in hidden places — like your pillow.

-You likely spend about one-third of your day sleeping (if you’re lucky), and while you may feel safe and sound in your room, your sleep environment can have a significant impact on your overall health, especially when it comes to allergies.
+You likely spend 6-8 hours a night sleeping, and while you may feel safe and sound in your room, your sleep environment can have a significant impact on your overall health, especially when it comes to allergies.
 Do you have symptoms of allergies that you think are caused by your pillows?
 You're not alone.

 The easiest way to reduce exposure to dust mites is by washing your pillow.
 Dust mites accumulate in your pillow and exacerbate allergy symptoms.
 The best way to rid your bedroom of allergens is to wash your bedding often, and while many people do a good job of this when it comes to their sheets and pillow cases, pillows are often neglected.
 If you are one of these individuals, don’t feel bad, you’re not alone!